 - The global search, reports, and My Week only display the contents which each user is authorized to see.
 Only members of the room with the appropriate rights have access to it.

-- Standard editing rights as well as individual editing rights for the content of the room can be assigned.
+- Standard and individual editing rights for the contents of the room can be assigned.

-- Encryption can be specified by the organization settings or selected when creating the room.
+- The encryption of a room can be specified through the organization settings or selected when creating the room.

 - Rooms can be created from templates.